 Professor Medill is nationally recognized for her scholarship on federal employee benefits law and related public policy.
 Her scholarly articles have been published in such journals as the Cornell Law Review, the Iowa Law Review, the Emory Law Journal, the North Carolina Law Review, and the Michigan Journal of Law Reform.
-Her textbook, Introduction to Employee Benefits Law: Policy and Practice, has been used by over 40 ABA-accredited law schools, including ten Big Ten Schools (Illinois, Maryland, Michigan, Minnesota, Nebraska, Northwestern, Ohio State, Penn State, Rutgers, and Wisconsin).
-Other law schools that have used her textbook include Arizona State, Boston College, Boston University, Creighton, Kansas, Marquette, Missouri, Oklahoma, Notre Dame, San Diego, St. Louis, Tennessee, Utah, Virginia, and Wake Forest.
-She regularly speaks at national conferences on the responsibilities of employers and the rights of employees under the Employee Retirement Income Security Act of 1974 (ERISA), and has testified as an invited expert witness before the Department of Labor’s ERISA Advisory Council on trends in fiduciary plan administration and the outsourcing of ERISA fiduciary duties.
+Her textbook, Introduction to Employee Benefits Law: Policy and Practice, is used at over 40 law schools in the United States.
+She regularly speaks at national conferences on the responsibilities of employers and the rights of employees under the Employee Retirement Income Security Act of 1974 (ERISA), and has testified as an invited expert witness at the Department of Labor on trends in fiduciary plan administration and the outsourcing of ERISA fiduciary duties.

-Professor Medill currently serves as one of 15 members on the United States Department of Labor's Advisory Council on Employee Welfare and Pension Benefit Plans, known as the ERISA Advisory Council.
-She is an elected Fellow of the prestigious American College of Employee Benefits Counsel and an elected Member of the American Law Institute.
+Professor Medill served as one of 15 members on the United States Department of Labor's Advisory Council on Employee Welfare and Pension Benefit Plans, known as the ERISA Advisory Council, from 2017 to 2019.
+In addition to being an elected member of the American College of Real Estate Lawyers and the American College of Employee Benefits Counsel, Professor Medill also is an elected Member of the American Law Institute.
 An active member of the Association of American Law Schools, she has served as an officer for three different sections of the AALS (Employee Benefits Law, Property, and Women in Legal Education).
-Professor Medill is the faculty advisor for the College of Law's Solo and Small Firm Practice Concentration, the Program of Concentrated Study in Real Estate Law, the Program of Concentrated Study in Human Resources Law, and the Program of Concentrated Study in Wealth Management Law.
-She also serves as the faculty advisor for two student organizations, the Saint Thomas More Society and the Nebraska Real Estate Law Society.
+At the College of Law, Professor Medill serves as the Director of Undergraduate Academic Programs, working primarily with the Nebraska Honors Program and the College of Business.
+She also is the faculty advisor for the College of Law's Solo and Small Firm Practice Concentration and individualized Programs of Concentrated Study in Real Estate Law, Human Resources Law, Wealth Management Law, Corporate Compliance Law, and the Healthcare Administration Law.

 Employee Benefit Law Law 751/G (1-4 cr hr)